CU-DSI-Scholars/site-source/content/post/2021-01-04-project-natural-language-processing-within-the-concern-project.md

 This project utilizes SQL and Python programing languages.

 {{< alert success >}}
 Selected candidate(s) may receive a stipend directly from the faculty advisor.
-This not a guarantee of payment, and the total amount is subject to available funding.
+This is not a guarantee of payment, and the total amount is subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor